 No single intervention, including vaccination against Haemophilus influenzae type b (Hib) and Streptococcus pneumoniae 6-9, will alone adequately address the complex challenge pneumonia presents.
 Rather, a multi-pronged approach is needed encompassing vaccination, improved case management, and, importantly, social, environmental and nutritional interventions, which are likely to be as important in contributing to the decline of pneumonia mortality in low and middle-income countries as they were in pre-antibiotic America 10.
 Such an approach is likely to be cost-effective 11.
 The objective of this study was to identify the most important of these social, environmental and nutritional factors.

 Our primary exposures of interest were bed-sharing with someone with a cough, exposure to household air pollution (HAP), and feeding practices, particularly the early introduction of solids to the infant diet.
 Crowding is an important risk factor in a range of infectious diseases 12, and while pneumonia has been associated with household crowding 13-19 it is not known if bed-sharing with someone with a cough mediates this association.
-While HAP, mostly from cooking smoke, is 20believed to be an important risk factor for pneumonia 4 few studies have directly measured exposure at the individual level.
+While HAP, mostly from cooking smoke is, like tobacco smoke 20, believed to be an important risk factor for pneumonia 4 few studies have directly measured exposure at the individual level.
 Malnutrition is associated with pneumonia but the role of interference with breast-feeding through early introduction of solids is not clear.

 STUDY POPULATION AND METHODS